for-alisia/typescript_examples/readme.md

 9. ### React + Redux

 - Simple React todo-project with Redux and Thunk.
+Just a try with TypeScript and very basic functionality.